forestgrape/coronavirus/index.md

 - data suggest no strong correlation between a diminished immune system and severe Covid-19 (see e.g. [zhong](#zhong))
 - patients with ADRS seem not to have especially low antibody levels as results obtained by [To, Tsang et al.](#to_tsang) indicate.
-- data by [To, Tsang et al.](#to_tsang),[Yuen et al.](#yuen) suggest that early high viral loads are no clear indication for developing an ARDS.
+- data by [To, Tsang et al.](#to_tsang),[Yuen et al.](#yuen) suggest that an early high viral load is no clear indication for developing an ARDS.
 - in young people the cell machinery tends to be more performant.
 So in theory viruses could spread more quickly.

 <!--todo: immune reaction -->

 ##### increased distribution
-The Sars-Cov-2 entry ACE2 is expressed in large quantities in alveolar type 2 cells.
+The Sars-CoV-2 entry ACE2 is expressed in large quantities in alveolar type 2 cells.
 From these locations, many particles are exhaled upon deep breathing [[Larsson](#larsson)], which could yield increased spreading both inside and outside.

 ##### decreased mucus clearance